-Emphasis will be on development of leadership skills in an international context, diversity, innovation regarding social change, and the development of collaborative relationships.
+Emphasis will be on development of leadership skills in an international context, diversity, innovation with regard to social change, and the development of collaborative relationships.
 Application of foundational knowledge and integrated learning will be demonstrated in written assignments, oral presentations, and performance.